Which Way Does Time Flow? A Psychophysics-Grounded Evaluation for Vision-Language Models: Results

 \subsection{SFT Performance}

-We fine-tuned Qwen2-7B and Qwen2.5-VL-7B on 1,000, 3,000, and 5,000 training examples to test whether explicit supervision improves AoT performance (Table~\ref{tab:sft_results}).
-Fine-tuning failed to improve accuracy, which remained near chance level (\textasciitilde50\%) across all training set sizes.
-While fine-tuning reduced the extreme forward bias present in vanilla models, leading to a more balanced forward/backward F1 scores, it did not yield genuine task competence.
+We fine-tuned Qwen2-VL-7B and Qwen2.5-VL-7B on 1,000, 3,000, and 5,000 training examples to test whether explicit supervision improves AoT performance (Table~\ref{tab:sft_results}).
+Although fine-tuning mitigated the extreme forward bias seen in vanilla models (in the 3000 example setting, Qwen2-VL-7B Backward F1: 0→48.2, Qwen2.5-VL-7B Backward F1: 19.5→43.4), it did not lead to real task competence: accuracy stayed near chance (\textasciitilde50\%) across all training set sizes.
 Performance plateaued after 1,000 examples, with no gains from additional data.
 These results suggest that AoT task might require different training approaches beyond conventional SFT.